Purdue-CS193/homework-0-gmandhy/index.md

+#Gaurav's first CS 193 Homework!!!
+- I love that cs 193 is entirely student led
+- I also love that cs 193 has a lot of practical components
+- I also love that whoever is grading my assignment will view the two links I added below the code block :)
 ## Welcome to Gaurav's GitHub Pages!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.